The Alter Aeon "Muds and Mudding FAQ"

 There are several common definitions for the MUD acronym, two of the most popular being 'Multiple User Dungeon' (named after 'Dungeons & Dragons' themed muds), and 'Multiple User Dimension' (usually associated with more free style muds, or those with no theme at all.)

 There are a number of other related acronyms for other types of games and servers, including MUSHes, MUCKs, and MOOs.
-Most of these are very free-form, often without an overarching storyline or consisent world, and sometimes entirely with user-built content.
+Most of these are very free-form, often without an overarching storyline or consistent world, and sometimes entirely with user-built content.
 There is also usually an emphasis on social interaction instead of gameplay and advancement.

 What kinds of MUDs are there?